The Wiseman Family Charitable Fund

 Overview

 The Wiseman Family Charitable Fund was established on 1 November 2013 as a Scottish Charitable Incorporated Organisation (SCIO).
-Connected to the Wiseman family who founded Robert Wiseman Dairies (sold to Müller in 2012 for £279.5 million), the fund operates as a grant-giving foundation with substantial assets and annual income of over £2.3 million as of 2025.
-The charity provides financial and other support to charities, individuals, and organizations, with trustees exercising full discretion across all charitable purposes.
+Connected to the Wiseman family who founded Robert Wiseman Dairies (sold to Müller in 2012 for £279.5 million), the fund operates as a grant-giving foundation.
+The charity provides financial and other support to charities, individuals, and organisations, with trustees exercising full discretion across all charitable purposes.
 While focused primarily on Scotland, the fund is not limited to Scottish activities.
 The family has demonstrated consistent philanthropic commitment, particularly in supporting Scottish agricultural communities and mental health initiatives.

 Funding Priorities

-The fund does not operate named grant programs but provides flexible grant-making across all charitable purposes.
+The fund does not operate named grant programmes but provides flexible grant-making across all charitable purposes.
 Applications are accepted on a rolling basis by email or post.

 Priority Areas